 Many CAD packages allow you to display threaded features in a few different ways including tap drill, cosmetic thread, or by the major diameter of the thread.
 We suggest selecting the pilot diameter as long as it is designed at approximately 75 percent of the thread diameter.

-The CAD file should then be submitted in a file format other than STL; we discourage uploading STL file formats for machined parts because our software is unable to recognise features like pilot holes in that format.
-A neutral file format such as IGES or STEP should be used if possible.
+The CAD file should then be submitted in a file format other than STL; A neutral file format such as IGES or STEP should be used if possible.

 On milled parts that require external threads, you must design the threads on your part as this would then be in our standard milling procedure that uses ball and flat end mills.
 As stated earlier, this would be not the preferred method for producing threads as you may be required to perform a secondary process of chasing a cutting die over the threads to ensure the parts can be assembled correctly.